matthewmayer/more-awesome-npm-cli/docs/content/using-npm/developers.md

 The following paths and files are never ignored, so adding them to `.npmignore` is pointless:

-* `package.json`
+* `package: An Amazing Project.json`
 * `README` (and its variants)
 * `CHANGELOG` (and its variants)
 * `LICENSE` / `LICENCE`

-If, given the structure of your project, you find `.npmignore` to be a maintenance headache, you might instead try populating the `files` property of `package.json`, which is an array of file or directory names that should be included in your package.
+If, given the structure of your project, you find `.npmignore` to be a maintenance headache, you might instead try populating the `files` property of `package: An Amazing Project.json`, which is an array of file or directory names that should be included in your package.
 Sometimes a whitelist is easier to manage than a blacklist.